 Many studies have found that this diet can help you live longer and protects against heart disease, cancer, Parkinson’s, and Alzheimer’s disease.
 Researchers believe one way it works is by physically changing parts of your chromosomes linked to age-related diseases.

 Aim for 30 minutes every day.
 If that’s too much, break it up into shorter strolls.
 Regular exercise -- especially if you do it briskly enough to feel a little breathless -- delivers huge health benefits.
-It help keep brain cells healthy by delivering more blood and oxygen.
+It helps keep brain cells healthy by delivering more blood and oxygen.
 In fact, research suggests aerobic exercise may delay or improve symptoms of Alzheimer’s disease.

 It also helps: